 Day 2 TORONTO.
 EXCURSION TO NIAGARA FALLS

 Drive along the shores of Lake Ontario to Niagara Falls.
 For the adventurous, your Tour Director will suggest optional flightseeing over the falls.
 Then, enjoy a Niagara Falls sightseeing CRUISE for a thrilling boat ride to view the thundering falls from river level.
-Return to Toronto for dinner atop the 1,815-foot-tall CN TOWER.
+Return to Toronto for an orientation tour.
+This evening, enjoy dinner atop the 1,815-foot-tall CN Tower.
 NOTE:Operation of the Niagara Falls sightseeing cruise is subject to favorable weather and/or river conditions.
 Favorable conditions usually exist from May to mid-October.
 When weather is unfavorable, a walking tour through the scenic tunnels will be substituted.

 Day 3 TORONTO–VIA RAIL, THE CANADIAN–ONTARIO